 - Block print,

 Whatever the method used for printing textile fabrics, it is essential to prepare the dye in such a manner so that the following requirements are fulfilled to produce good prints.

 - A suitable print paste is made up which contains all the dyeing assistants necessary for good dye take-up and fixation on the fabric.
 The print paste also contains a thickening agent, which may be a natural gum or starch product.

-- The thickened print paste must be of right viscosity so that it does not spread from the area to which it is applied and it must then be dried on the fabric.
+- The thickened print paste must be of the right viscosity so that it does not spread from the area to which it is applied and it must then be dried on the fabric.

-- The printed fabric must then be given a treatment which allows the printing paste to act as a localized dye bath.
+- The printed fabric must then be given a treatment that allows the printing paste to act as a localized dye bath.
 So that the dye is transferred from the paste to the fabric without spreading into surrounding areas of fabric.
 This is normally achieved by steaming the fabric so that the hot and wet conditions allow dyeing to take place.

 Merchandiser at Fashion Xpress Buying House.

 can you give a list of chemical which are used in textile printing and their specific functions